PrincetonUniversity/codePost-tools/README.md

   tests_path: "{pwd}/../.output/{submission}.output.txt"
   ```

-- You can find more general information about [RunScript on the CS guide](https://csguide.cs.princeton.edu/academic/runscript).
+- You can find more general information about [RunScript in the CS guide](https://csguide.cs.princeton.edu/academic/runscript).